 - sharing the same eating utensils or toothbrushes

-- any sin to skin contact during an active phase
+- any skin-to-skin contact during an active phase

-Yes, you can donate blood if you have herpes — as long as you’ve had it for some time.
-According to the American Red Cross donor eligibility guidelines, people with HSV are allowed to donate blood, unless they have another prohibitive infection, like HIV or hepatitis.
-However:
+According to the American Red Cross, you can donate blood if you have genital or oral herpes as long as you are otherwise well and have had it for some time.
+Their donor eligibility guidelines explain that people with HSV are allowed to donate blood unless they have another prohibitive infection, like HIV or hepatitis.

 This is because the first time herpes manifests is usually the strongest.
-There is also more possibility during this period that the virus could enter the bloodstream.
+There is also a tiny possibility during this period that the virus could enter the bloodstream.
+(2)

 Again, herpes simplex is transmitted through direct physical contact, and not through blood transfer.
-For recurring outbreaks, it is recommended to wait until the sores have dried up and healed, but you can still donate blood, as long as you are feeling healthy and meet all other eligibility requirements.
-When the virus is in its dormant phase, the answer to “can you give blood if you have herpes?” is yes, you absolutely can.
+So yes, you can still donate blood if you have herpes.
+For recurring outbreaks, consider waiting until the sores have dried up and healed.
+As long as you are feeling healthy and meet all other requirements, you’re good to go.